-Five percent (5%) of all units in new construction projects must:
+Five percent (5%) of all units in new construction and adaptive re-use projects must:

-- 1. be fully accessible according to the standards set forth in Chapter 11 of the North Carolina State Building Code and ANSI A117.1, - 2. have at least one bathroom with a toilet located in a five foot by five foot clear floor space (may overlap with the five foot turning diameter described in ANSI A117.1, with no overlapping elements or fixtures; the toilet must be positioned in a corner with the centerline of the toilet bowl 16 to 18 inches from the sidewall, and - 3. have at least one bathroom with a 36" x 60" roll-in shower as described in Appendix B. Such showers must also meet the requirements for accessible controls and clear floor spaces as required by ANSI A117.1.
+- 1. be a Type A unit according to the standards set forth in Chapter 11 of the North Carolina State Building Code and ANSI A117.1, Section 103, - 2. have at least one bathroom with a toilet located in a five foot by five foot clear floor space (may overlap with the five foot turning diameter described in ANSI A117.1, with no overlapping elements or fixtures; the toilet must be positioned in a corner with the centerline of the toilet bowl 16 to 18 inches from the sidewall, - 3. have at least one bathroom with a 36 inch by 60 inch roll-in shower as described in Appendix B. Such showers must also meet the requirements for accessible controls and clear floor spaces as required by ANSI A117.1, Section 103, and - 4. have a 5 foot by 5 foot clear floor space within the usable kitchen floor area with no overlapping elements or fixtures.

-At least one unit in each class of fully accessible units must meet the above requirements.
+At least one unit in each class of Type A units must meet the above requirements.
 Unit classes are measured by the number of bedrooms.
 THESE UNITS ARE IN ADDITION TO MOBILITY IMPAIRED UNITS REQUIRED BY FEDERAL AND STATE LAW (INCLUDING BUILDING CODES).
-If laws or codes do not require mobility impaired units for a project, a total of ten percent (10%) of the units must be fully accessible.
+If laws or codes do not require mobility impaired units for a project, a total of ten percent (10%) of the units must be Type A units.
 In congregate buildings served by an elevator, these units must be on each residential floor.